 Application Engineering Considerations

 Continuous high-temperature service places demands on the entire encapsulation system, not just the compound.
-Adhesion to substrates and component bodies must be maintained over the service period — primers and surface treatments may be necessary to ensure adhesion retention at temperature.
-The cure process must fully develop the material’s thermal performance: undercured high-temperature systems may have significantly lower Tg and reduced long-term stability compared to properly post-cured material.
+Adhesion to substrates and component bodies must be maintained over the service period, and the cure process must fully develop the material’s thermal performance — undercured systems can have significantly lower Tg and reduced long-term stability than properly post-cured material.
+A broader look at the failure mechanisms continuous heat exposure triggers in an unprotected or under-cured assembly is available in protecting electronics in extreme heat with high-temperature potting materials.

 Temperature measurement of the operating assembly — not the ambient environment — should be the basis for temperature rating selection.
-Internal temperature of a potted power electronics assembly can be 20–40°C above ambient at steady state; the encapsulant selected must be rated for the internal temperature, not the chassis surface temperature.
+Internal temperature of a potted power electronics assembly can run 20–40°C above ambient at steady state; the encapsulant selected must be rated for that internal temperature, not the chassis surface reading.

 Incure formulates encapsulation compounds for applications requiring verified performance at continuous elevated temperatures.
 Contact Our Team to discuss your continuous temperature requirements.